 - Plate prepared food instead of cutting and serving from the pan.

 - Do not put the pan in the dishwasher unless instructions explicitly say it is okay to do so.

 - Immediately soak and wash pans with stuck-on food.

 - Do not submerge hot pans in cold water or cold pans in hot water.
 Lukewarm water is best for cleaning non-stick pans.

 - Avoid abrasive cleaners and scrubbers like steel wool.

 - Carefully stack pans together.
 Lids and metal bottoms can scrape a non-stick surface.

 - Rub a bit of oil on the pan before and after cooking.

 Make Non-Stick Pans Last

-Using proper utensils, following cooking recommendations by manufacturers and washing promptly can all help extend the life of non-stick cookware.
+Cleaning non-stick pans isn't hard.
+Using proper utensils, following cooking recommendations by manufacturers, and washing promptly can all help extend the life of non-stick cookware.
 By following the right procedures each time the pans are used, cleaning is effortless.
-When an occasional mishap occurs, clean it promptly and remember how to avoid it the next time the pan is used.
+Now that you have the right knowledge to clean a non-stick pan, give it a try at home.